 2. Medium to Long Term therapeutic care.
 Placement stability is vital for children and young people who present with complex behaviours, who may have experienced multiple placement breakdowns.
 Our resilient staff respond empathically, nurture thinking and link this consciously for new choices to be made.

 To facilitate learning and opportunity we use “Dan Siegel’s Whole brain child” model to encourage thinking and practice new choices.
 We provide a nurturing therapeutic environment with highly skilled staff.
 Our staff team and management are passionate about the children we look after and ensure that every child feels welcome, safe and cared for.

 A Multiagency approach enables us to support vulnerable children and young people and the key staff who care for them.
 Individual psychotherapy or young people, weekly clinical staff meetings decode complex behaviour and personal supervision achieves this objective.

-Outstanding Ofsted rated care for four consecutive years has been achieved through a continual review of the needs of the children we look after.
+Outstanding Ofsted rated care has been achieved through a continual review of the needs of the children we look after.
 A clear matching process, high level assessment work and continuous staff development helps us to achieve high professional standards and outcomes for the children and young people we care for.

 As therapeutic carers we:

 - Understand how trauma and attachment affects the child’s brain and development and is shown through their actions and behaviours